Remil-A/friendly-spork/README.md

 * having a good workflow
 * Applying functions to projects
 ---
-These are all the task for this project
+These are all the task for this project:

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life

 1. Education is when you read the fine print.
 Experience is what you get if you don't